nano17c/nano17c.github.io/README.md

 # nano17c.github.io
-This directory stores the source files for the nano17c's website.
+This directory stores the source files for nano17c's website.